YTH’s team is headquartered in Oakland, California, with contributors in Brooklyn, NY, Portland, OR and around the country.

 Bhupendra Sheoran has over 13 years experience working with youth and young adults, starting in 2000 when he worked with teenage mothers to provide them with nutrition education.

-As deputy director of YTH, Sheoran supports the executive director in promoting the organization, grant writing, strategic planning, and representing YTH in front of the community and stakeholders.
+As executive director of YTH, Sheoran leads the organization, involving himself in grant writing, strategic planning, and representing YTH to the community and stakeholders.
 He works with the program team to design new media and technology programs.
 He has designed, implemented, and evaluated text messaging campaigns and conducted social media outreach to reach at-risk and hard to reach populations.
 He also provides capacity building assistance to agencies that want to apply these technologies to their work especially in sexual and reproductive health focusing on youth.

 Now based in Oakland, California, Sheoran began his career as a medical doctor in India.
 He subsequently moved into public health and got an MBA in health management.
 He has since worked in South and Southeast Asia and the U.S. in varying roles with nonprofit agencies, the United Nations, and in academic institutions addressing the health needs of diverse populations including LGBTQ, Native Americans, and Asian and Pacific Islanders.
 His responsibilities have included strategic planning, designing and implementing social marketing campaigns, research, and program design.